AlignRec: Aligning and Training in Multimodal Recommendations: Experiments

-For a fair comparison, we follow the evaluation settings in \cite{zhou2023bootstrap,zhou2023tale,yu2023multi} with the same 8:1:1 data splitting strategy on the filtered 5-core data for training, validation and testing.
-We use two widely-used evaluation metrics for the top-K recommendation: $NDCG@K$~\cite{jarvelin2002cumulated} and $Recall@K$~\cite{powers2020evaluation}, simplified as $R@K$ and $N@K$ in tables following~\cite{zhou2023bootstrap}.
+For a fair comparison, we follow settings in \cite{zhou2023bootstrap,zhou2023tale,yu2023multi} with the same 8:1:1 splitting strategy on 5-core data for training, validation and testing.
+We use two widely-used evaluation metrics: $NDCG@K$~\cite{jarvelin2002cumulated} and $Recall@K$~\cite{powers2020evaluation}, denoted as $R@K$ and $N@K$ in tables.
 In the validation and testing process, we use the all-ranking protocol to calculate metrics based on the scores of users towards all items.
 We select the best models with the best $Recall@20$ metric on the validation set and then report metrics on the testing set.